 Add the milk-flour mixture into the skillet and lower the heat.
 Continue to cook the creamed corn, stirring constantly until the sauce has thickened and the corn is cooked through.
 It should take about 4-5 minutes.
 If it's a little dry, add more cream one tablespoon at a time until it’s creamy again.

 Remove from the heat.
 If you want, garnish with fresh parsley and extra black pepper.
 Serve hot.

-Store: Allow the fresh creamed corn to cool and then store any leftovers in an airtight container in the fridge for 3 days.Freeze: Transfer the cooled creamed corn to freezer-safe airtight containers or Ziplock bags and freeze for up to 3 months.
-Allow it to thaw in the fridge overnight before reheating.Reheat: I like to gently reheat the corn on the stovetop (or in the microwave), adding an extra splash of water or cream if needed to bring it to my desired consistency.
+Fridge: If you have leftovers, allow them to cool completely and transfer to an airtight container.
+Keep in the refrigerator for up to 3 days.
+Freezer: Transfer the cooled creamed corn to a freezer-safe bag or container.
+Keep in the freezer for up to 3 months.
+Reheat: Gently reheat the corn on the stovetop (or in the microwave), adding an extra splash of water or cream if needed to bring it to my desired consistency.

-Season to taste: Without enough salt, this cream style corn recipe will taste flat.
+Season to taste: Without enough salt, this cream-style corn recipe will taste flat.
 However, tastebuds vary, so season to taste.

 For even creamier creamed corn: Use an immersion blender or regular blender to partially puree some of the corn, based on the consistency you’re looking for.

 Optional add-ins: play around with these optional add-ins to make YOUR best creamed corn recipe ever.